jihopark/jihopark.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 ---

 <p class="message">
-  [RECENT UPDATE] I moved to Mountain View, California in December 24, concluding my chapter in Tokyo!
+  [UPDATE 💡] I moved to Mountain View, California in December 24, concluding my chapter in Tokyo!

-  Also, I joined [labs.google](https://labs.google/) to make a new AI product for Google on July 25, leaving Gemini App team.
+  Also, I joined Google Labs to make a new AI product for Google on July 25, leaving Gemini App team.
 </p>

 Hi, I'm Jiho.
 I am a product developer and researcher, building products with machine learning and natural language processing (NLP).